How Much Do Online Criminal Justice Degrees Cost?

 Private vs. Public Schools

 Private schools are often more expensive than public schools.
 However, the difference in tuition is hard to pinpoint.
 For example, tuition for a private school with no fluctuation for out-of-state students may be significantly less than a public school that increases costs for non-residents.
-Also, a less prestigious private school may have lower tuition rates than a more popular, highly-rated public university.
+Also, a less prestigious private school may have lower tuition rates than a more popular, highly-ranked public university.

 Schools offering online criminal justice programs may also tack on additional fees.
 These fees may include application fees, distance learning fees, textbook charges and shipping fees.
 Application fees vary, but are generally about $45-50.
 These fees may be waived for distance learners of certain programs or schools.
 Some schools charge per-credit-hour distance learning fees.
 Books with shipping charges can cost up to $350, though this cost can be decreased by purchasing used books or utilizing online course materials when available.